balaskoa/hello-world/README.md

 # hello-world
 This is just a study for Jeno Balasko.
 First modification.
+Second mod.